-The Heroes Run is the brainchild of Santa Clara County Sheriff’s Sgt.
+The Heroes Run was created by Santa Clara County Sheriff’s Sgt.
 Jeremy Jones.
-After a particularly difficult call for service in which a child had to be rescued from an abusive family situation, Sgt.
+After responding to a call involving an abused child, Sgt.
 Jones stayed on duty with the child through the night at the SCVMC Pediatric Unit.
-He was inspired by the compassion and expertise in which SCVMC pediatric staff cared for their patients, especially those coming from traumatic situations.
+He was inspired by how SCVMC pediatric staff compassionately cared for their patients, especially those experiencing traumatic situations.
 He vowed to do something to help.

-The next year, with the help of the Sheriff’s Sheriff Laurie Smith, the VMC Foundation and Sgt.
-Jones’ idealism and energy, the Heroes Run was born.
+In 2013, with the help of Sheriff Laurie Smith, the Valley Medical Center Foundation and Sgt.
+Jones, the Heroes Run was born.
 From the very beginning, the event was destined to be more than just another 5k.
 Always set for the weekend after Halloween, kids and grown-ups alike come dressed as their favorite super hero.
 At the event, participants are greeted by a volunteer army of every day heroes; sheriff deputies, firefighters, doctors, nurses and first-responders, all working together so that any kid in Santa Clara County can get the healthcare they need.

 Since then, the Heroes Run has raised over $100,000 to support vital health services at SCVMC.
 Those funds have been used for things like new medical equipment and outfitting each pediatric hospital room with a new TV.

 The Heroes Run has activities for the entire family, from the 5k run/walk to the Kids Fun Run and “Hero Dash” obstacle course.
-Participants can sign-up as individuals, or start a team and fundraise to maximize the good they are doing.
+Participants can sign-up as individuals, or start a team and raise funds for children’s health.